hitobito/hitobito/doc/development/README.md

 More info: [Service accounts](07_service_accounts.md)

 ### OAuth
 Hitobito is an OAuth 2.0 provider, meaning that an external application can authenticate users via hitobito (usually in the form of a "Login via hitobito" feature, similar to Google and Facebook etc.).
 The external application can then query information about the user, if the user has granted this permission.
+OAuth authentication also allows the external application to use the JSON API.
+The external application has the same permissions as the user.
 More info: [OAuth](08_oauth.md)